All Episodes

 Nobody ever formed a company.

-Nobody ever started a factory and said, you know what, I'm doing this because I want people here to have a job.
+I'm doing this because I want people here to have a job and I want them to have health benefits.

-They had A product that they wanted to sell, and they were trying to earn a profit.
+They had a product that they wanted to sell and they were trying to earn a profit.

 Now, too many people on the left now simply look at these companies simply a way to keep Democrat union members employed.